Origin of Love

-"Origin of Love" is a song by the British singer and songwriter Mika.
+Origin of Love is a song by British singer and songwriter Mika.
 It was released as the second single in the United Kingdom from his third studio album, The Origin of Love (2012).
-It was written by Mika, Nick Littlemore and Paul Steel and produced by Nick Littlemore, Greg Wells and Mika.
+It was written by Mika, Nick Littlemore and Paul Steel, and produced by Nick Littlemore, Greg Wells and Mika.
 The single was released on British radio on 3 December 2012 and its music video was posted on 15 September 2012 on YouTube and Vimeo.